tc39/notes/meetings/2017-01/jan-25.md

 BT: To answer MF's question, in an ideal world we would have a shared vision of where we are heading.
 I think some kind of vision day... something that would come from upper management.
 It felt horrible to say that.
 Someone give me some other name.

-MS: Long term direction day?
+MLS: Long term direction day?

 BE: Everyone read the harmony email from 08?
 Long term direction happened, ES6, etc. It's time for a new one. link: https://mail.mozilla.org/pipermail/es-discuss/2008-August/006837.html

 BT: I hope that by everyone sharing what their vision is, that we can appreciate the different aspects of experience and interest that people bring to the table and have another rev of that document.
 We should keep the top 5 long term goals of the committee available.
 I'm not sure what it looks like, but a reasonable starting point is us sharing what we think?

-MS: Brendan can you share that?
+MLS: Brendan can you share that?

 BE: You can search "ecmascript harmony mail" it's the 2nd hit